-Peng Shuai says allegation was “enormous misunderstanding”

-L’Equipe, which specializes in sports news, published the interview Monday.
-The publication said it spoke to the tennis player a day earlier in a Beijing hotel in an hour-long interview organized through China’s Olympic committee.

-Also Monday, the International Olympic Committee released a statement saying IOC President Thomas Bach had dinner with Peng on Saturday.
-That was the day after China’s president opened the Winter Olympics in Beijing that have been overshadowed by international concerns about Chinese human rights abuses and Peng’s situation.
-The IOC said Peng also attended the China-Norway Olympic curling match with IOC member Kirsty Coventry of Zimbabwe.
+Peng Shuai emerges at Olympics, gives controlled interview

+That was the message that Chinese tennis player Peng Shuai delivered Monday in a controlled interview in Beijing that touched on sexual assault allegations she made against a former high-ranking member of China’s ruling Communist Party.
+Her answers — delivered in front of a Chinese Olympic official — left unanswered questions about her well-being and what exactly happened.

+The interview with French sports newspaper L’Equipe and an announcement that International Olympic Committee President Thomas Bach met Peng for dinner this weekend seemed aimed at allaying sustained international concerns about the three-time Olympian and former No. 1-ranked tennis doubles player.
+Fears for Peng’s safety have threatened to overshadow the Winter Olympics underway in Beijing.

-L’Equipe said it had to submit questions in advance and that a Chinese Olympic committee official sat in on the discussion and translated Peng’s comments from Chinese.
+Peng told L’Equipe that the concerns were the result of “an enormous misunderstanding.”
+But the format of the interview appeared to allow for no sustained follow-ups, with questions submitted in advance and a Chinese Olympic committee official sitting in on the discussion, translating Peng’s comments from Chinese.

+Large parts of the hour-long interview, conducted Sunday in a Beijing hotel and organized through China’s Olympic committee with the IOC’s help, focused on Peng’s playing career.
+At age 36, and after multiple knee surgeries, Peng said she couldn’t envisage a return to tour-level professional tennis.
+She hasn’t played on the women’s tour since February of 2020.

-The newspaper published her comments verbatim – which it said was another pre-condition for interview – in question-and-answer form.
-Photos of Peng during the interview showed her wearing a red track-suit top with “China” in Chinese characters on the front.
+The newspaper published her comments verbatim — which it said was another pre-condition for the interview — in question-and-answer form.
+Photos of Peng during the interview showed her wearing a red tracksuit top with “China” in Chinese characters on the front.

-L’Equipe asked Peng about a post that appeared briefly in November on her verified account on a leading Chinese social media platform, Weibo, which kicked off a storm of international concern about her.
+L’Equipe asked Peng about sexual assault allegations that sparked the controversy in November.
+The allegations were quickly scrubbed from her verified account on a leading Chinese social media platform, Weibo.
+She subsequently dropped out of public view for a while.
+That led to “where is Peng Shuai?” questions online and from players and fans outside of China, in part because the country has a history of disappearing people who run afoul of its leaders.

-In that post, Peng wrote that Zhang Gaoli, a former vice premier and member of the ruling Chinese Communist Party’s all-powerful Politburo Standing Committee, had forced her to have sex despite repeated refusals.
-Her post also said they had sex once seven years ago and she had feelings for him after that.
+In her lengthy post, Peng wrote that Zhang Gaoli, a former vice premier and member of the ruling Chinese Communist Party’s all-powerful Politburo Standing Committee, had forced her to have sex despite repeated refusals.
+Her post also said they had sex once seven years ago, and that she developed romantic feelings for him after that.
+Zhang has not commented on the accusation.

+“Originally, I buried all this in my heart,” she wrote.
+“Why would you even come find me again, take me to your house and force me and you to have sexual relations?”

-Peng briefly disappeared from public view after the post, then appeared at some promotional appearances arranged by the government.
-The interview with L’Equipe was her first sit-down discussion with non-Chinese media since the accusation.
+The interview with L’Equipe was her first sit-down discussion with non-Chinese-language media since the accusation.
+She walked back the original post.

 “Sexual assault?
 I never said that anyone made me submit to a sexual assault,” the newspaper quoted her as saying.